 Rope Fire Escape Ladders

 A rope fire escape ladder is an essential safety item for multiple-story homes.
 It is extremely simple to set up and use.
-The emergency escape rope ladder by design is supposed to be attached with hooks for durable and secure deployment.
-In a case of emergency, people can safely escape danger by using a fire escape ladder.
-The nylon ropes attached with rungs made from non-slip materials give you a solid grip while you deploy yourself from an emergency situation.
+The emergency escape rope ladder by design is attached with hooks or carabiners at the top, then unfurled so it falls to the ground below.
+The ropes connect rungs made from non-slip materials to give you a solid grip while you evacuate yourself from the fire.
+In a case of emergency, people can safely escape danger by deploying it out a window or over a balcony then climbing down the fire escape ladder.

 - Fast deployment